Giant Little Ones

 The film was shot in Sault Ste.
 Marie, Ontario, in 2017.
 It premiered on September 9 at the 2018 Toronto International Film Festival, and received a limited release in the United States on March 1, 2019.
-In December 2018, the Toronto International Film Festival named the film to its annual year-end Canada's Top Ten list.
+In December 2018, the TIFF named the film to its annual year-end Canada's Top Ten list.
 Behrman won the Vancouver Film Critics Circle award for Best Screenplay for a Canadian Film.

 Plot

 Ray Winter leaves his wife, Carly, for another man.
 Ray's popular, athletic son, Franky, refuses to talk to his father despite Ray's pleas.
 Some time later, Franky is about to celebrate his birthday.
 His best friend, fellow swimmer Ballas Kohl, pressures Franky to sleep with his girlfriend Priscilla just as Ballas and his girlfriend, Jess, have done.
 Ballas boasts of having had sex repeatedly.
 After Franky's birthday party and while intoxicated, Ballas and Franky have a sexual experience with each other.
 Ballas is terrified that his actions have outed him, and he and his girlfriend begin to spread rumors that Franky acted solely and performed unwanted oral sex while Ballas was sleeping.
 This results in Priscilla angrily confronting Franky and breaking up with him without allowing him to explain what had really happened.

-Ballas’ and Franky’s friendship falls apart in the weeks that follow, with everyone in school believing that Franky is gay.
+Ballas' and Franky's friendship falls apart in the weeks that follow, with everyone in school believing that Franky is gay.
 This causes him to abandon the swimming team and spend more time alone with himself.
-Only his transgender friend Mouse and Ballas’ sister Natasha, who was also branded as an outcast after being sexually assaulted at a party, know the truth about what had happened between the two boys after the party and that Ballas had initially came on to him.
-Natasha and Franky form a close relationship with each other, which angers Ballas and causes him to threaten Franky to stay from his sister.
+Only his gender questioning friend Mouse and Ballas' sister Natasha, who was also branded as an outcast after being sexually assaulted at a party, know the truth about what had happened between the two boys after the party and that Ballas had initially come on to him.
+Natasha and Franky form a close relationship with each other, which angers Ballas and causes him to threaten Franky to stay away from his sister.